y-z-zhang/y-z-zhang.github.io/press.md

 order: 3
 ---

+* We (w/ Mattia Serra and James Briggs) received a Catalyst Grant from Schmidt Futures for using dynamical systems and network science tools to study cell reprogramming---[SSF Annoucement](https://schmidtsciencefellows.org/news/catalyst-grant-awardees/)
 * I received the 2021 APS Dissertation Award in Statistical and Nonlinear Physics---[APS GSNP](https://www.aps.org/programs/honors/prizes/gsnpthesis.cfm)
 * When is a basin of attraction like an octopus?---[SFI News](https://www.santafe.edu/news-center/news/when-basin-attraction-octopus) and [Cornell Chronicle](https://news.cornell.edu/stories/2021/11/when-basin-attraction-octopus)
 * I received the 2021 Complex Systems Society Emerging Researcher Award at the Conference on Complex Systems in Lyon---[CSS](https://cssociety.org/news/112) and [SFI News](https://www.santafe.edu/news-center/news/yuanzhao-zhang-receives-inaugural-award-complex-systems-society)